Villep98/Index.html./readme.md

-Purpose of this project was to make alone my own basic website.
+Purpose of this project was to make my own website.